 Best of all, they come together in under 30 minutes, which is great because you’re going to want to make a lot of them.
-The recipe says to start with two packages of rolls, which may sound like a lot in Covidian times — but these sliders go down easy.
+The recipe says to start with two packages of rolls, which may sound like a lot — but these sliders go down easy.
 We told our crew of tasters, “Have two, they’re small,” but most of them came back for thirds.
 Or tried to: as supplies dwindled, folks were heard to say, “How many have you had?” and “That’s mine!”

 Ham and cheese sliders are a natural for game day, but we’d roll them out for any gonzo snacking occasion, from siblings on the patio to bad TV night.
 For beers, think about something with plenty of hoppy character, like a Sculpin from Ballast Point Brewing & Spirits.

 24 King’s Hawaiian Original Hawaiian Sweet Dinner Rolls

 1 ½ Tbsp Dijon mustard